Criminal law – Other help

 Legal Aid Ontario

 Legal Aid Ontario provides legal help, including legal advice or a certificate to pay a private lawyer to represent you, if you are eligible for their services.
+See their criminal legal issues page or duty counsel information page.
+See also their COVID-19 page and COVID FAQs.

 People in police custody